 The research focus of Dag Nikolaus Hasse is on Arabic history of philosophy and science and on the Arabic influence in Europe from a historical point of view.
 Hasse also focuses on the European history of philosophy and science from the 12th to 16th century as well as Medieval Latin literature.
 The Leibniz Prize now enables Hasse to press ahead with his research activities.
 Since 2013, Hasse has been head of the large-scale project "Ptolemaeus Arabus et Latinus" of the Bavarian Academy of Sciences.
 One of the project's goals is to gain new insight into the common bases of Islamic and European culture in the Middle Ages.

 Physicist Laurens Molenkamp is considered one of the fathers of semiconductor spintronics.
 This technology is expected to help make information processing and computer technology even more efficient.
 Molenkamp was the first scientist in the world who managed to experimentally realize topological insulators, a novel class of materials that has been the object of intensive research ever since and is expected to be the key to further progress in the field of spintronics: Topological insulators should lead the way towards even smaller and more powerful microchips.

 2009: Prof. Dr. Holger Braunschweig, Chemistry

-The expert on Anorganic Chemistry works in the fields of Metallic and Elemental Chemistry.
+The expert on Inorganic Chemistry works in the fields of Metallic and Elemental Chemistry.
 He focuses on investigating transition metal complexes with boron-centered ligands.
 His studies, in which he literally "tamed" the element of boron by compounding it with metals, are considered groundbreaking achievements.
-In this way, his team has created new molecules and given them new properties.
+In doing so his team has created new molecules and given them new properties.
 It is expected that these new molecules will significantly influence catalysis and the Materials Sciences.

 2001: Prof. Dr. Ulrich Konrad, Musicology